FPAR 2.0 Frequently Asked Questions

 Conversely, a current some day smoker refers to an occasional smoker, or “a person who has smoked at least 100 cigarettes in his or her lifetime, who smokes now, but does not smoke every day”.

-Grantees submitting a CSV file should submit all data elements (such as multiple tests ordered or performed during the encounter) on the same row if the provider administered the tests during the same encounter.
-For examples on how to report multiple tests in one encounter, please refer to the sample file.
+Grant recipients submitting a combined CSV file (encounter and lab data) should submit all data elements (including multiple lab tests ordered or performed during the encounter) on the same row.
+Grant recipients submitting a separate lab results CSV file should submit lab data elements on separate rows, even if the test was performed on the same day.
+For examples on how to report multiple tests from one encounter, please refer to the sample file.

-Grantees can apply for a waiver if grantees are unable to submit encounter-level data.
-Meanwhile, grantees should implement plans to adopt or upgrade EHRs to submit encounter-level lab data for future submissions.
-Grantees should map tests and results available in their EHR to the most appropriate tests and FPAR 2.0 valid values responses.
+We recommend that grant recipients implement plans to adopt or upgrade EHRs to submit encounter-level lab data for future submissions.
+Grant recipients should map tests and results available in their EHR to the most appropriate tests and FPAR 2.0 Valid Values responses.

-OPA expects grantees following the preferred approach to provide both encounter-level and lab results data.
+OPA expects grant recipients uploading data to provide both encounter-level and lab results data.
 There are two options for submitting lab results.
-In the first option, grantees can submit the encounter-level data and lab results data in one file.
-In the second option, grantees can submit their lab results data and encounter-level data separately.
+In the first option, grant recipients can submit the encounter-level data and lab results data in one file.
+In the second option, grant recipients can submit their lab results data and encounter-level data separately.
 For further guidance on these options, please reference the sample file document.

-Grantees should report the result that aligns with the provider’s clinical care decision.
+Grant recipients should report the result that aligns with the provider’s clinical care decision.
 For example, if the clinician decides to treat for the STI, then report the positive result.
-Grantees can find further instructions on how to report lab results by referring to FPAR 2.0 valid values.
-A sample file is also available on the website.
+Grant recipients can find further instructions on how to report lab results by referring to FPAR 2.0 Valid Values and the Sample File on the website.

-Self-Identified Need for Contraception (SINC) is an electronic clinical quality measure (eCQM) under development at the University of California San Francisco (UCSF).
+Self-Identified Need for Contraception (SINC) is an electronic clinical quality measure (eCQM) under development at the University of California, San Francisco (UCSF).
 Reporting this data element is optional.
-If a grantee does not currently collect it, SINC does not need to be reported.
+If a grant recipients does not currently collect it, SINC does not need to be reported.

 Data Element 41 is the self-identified need for contraception, part of the eCQM under development at UCSF under grant funding from OPA.
-Because it is not yet an endorsed measure, it’s only to be reported if (a) it’s already included in the grantees’ EHR and (b) if it’s part of the clinical visit.
+Because it is not yet an endorsed measure, it is to be reported only if (a) it is already included in the grant recipients’ EHR and (b) it is part of the clinical visit.

 back to top